 Sweet and salty, soft and chewy Blondies are coming your way!
-Brownies get a lot of love around here (homemade brownies, mug brownie, peanut butter brownies, Nutella brownies), but I often forget about their equally delicious cousin – BLONDIES!
+Brownies get a lot of love around here (homemade brownies, mug brownie, peanut butter brownies, Nutella brownies, caramel brownies), but I often forget about their equally delicious cousin – BLONDIES!

 Blondies are super easy, infinitely adaptable, and they are always a crowd pleaser.
 Today’s version combines the flavors of caramel and white chocolate balanced with a nice dose of salt.
 Let me tell you, that sweet-salty combo makes these flat out addicting.

 This recipe starts with my favorite Blondie base (check out how easy it is):